The S3 Music course aims to make pupils aware of Music from different cultures around the world.

-Understanding Music will be delivered through a number of topic based activities: Blues & Jazz, World Music, Scottish Music, Popular Music and Music from Earlier Times.
+Understanding Music will be delivered through a number of topic based activities: Blues & Jazz, World Music and Scottish Music.
 Music concepts are put in their social and historical context.

-Activities for the internal assessment will include completing short tests, preparing PowerPoint presentations, interviews with composers, writing articles about music.
+Activities for assessment will include completing short tests, preparing PowerPoint presentations, interviews with composers, writing articles about music.

 Composing covers three areas of creative music: improvising, composing and arranging.

-Activities for the internal assessment will include: analysing compositions, investigating musical styles and completing composition tasks.
+Activities for the assessment will include: analysing compositions, investigating musical styles and completing composition tasks.